 Direct simulation of the radiative transfer equations \eqref{eq:RTE} is costly for several reasons.
-First, the independent variables of \eqref{eq:RTE} are position, angle, and time, therefore usually seven-dimensional, making it expensive to simulate.
-Then, the radiation travels at the speed of light, therefore, the corresponding CFL limit on time-step length for time-explicit schemes is quite restrictive.
-Finally, when the Knudsen number is small, \eqref{eq:RTE} contain stiff source terms, leading to stringent restrictions on the time step for time-explicit schemes.
-On the other hand, \eqref{eq:RTE} go to the diffusion limit \eqref{eq:limit} as the Knudsen number approaches zero, so a popular approach to solve this problem is to contruct the asymptotic-preserving (AP) schemes for the kinetic equations \cite{Jin2000, Jin1993}.
+First, the independent variables of \eqref{eq:RTE} are position, angle, and time, which are usually seven-dimensional, making it expensive to simulate.
+Then, radiation travels at the speed of light, which makes the limit on the time-step length for time-explicit schemes quite restrictive.
+Finally, when the parameter $\epsilon$ is small, \eqref{eq:RTE} contains stiff source terms, leading to stringent restrictions on the time step for time-explicit schemes as well.
+On the other hand, \eqref{eq:RTE} goes to the diffusion limit \eqref{eq:limit} as $\epsilon$ approaches zero, which requires us to construct the asymptotic-preserving (AP) schemes to solve this problem \cite{Jin2000, Jin1993}.

-In this paper, we will propose an AP IMEX(IMplicit-EXplicit) scheme under the framework of the $P_N$ method to numerically solve \eqref{eq:RTE}.
-In the next section, we will first introduce $P_N$ method to solve \eqref{eq:RTE}.